Contractible 3-manifold and Positive scalar curvature (II): Introduction

-\emph{1.2 The Vanishing Property} It is classical that the geometry of minimal surfaces gives the topological informations for $3$-manifolds.
+\emph{1.2 The Vanishing Property} It is classical that the geometry of minimal surfaces gives topological informations on $3$-manifolds.
 This fact appeared in Schoen-Yau's works \cite{SY, SY1} as well as in Gromov-Lawson's \cite{GL}.

-In the genus one case, the geometry of a stable minimal surface is constrained by the geometric index (See \emph{Property $P$} in \cite{W1}).
-In the higher genus case, the behavior of a stable minimal surface is related to the fundamental group at infinity.
+In the genus one case, the geometry of a stable minimal surface is constrained by the geometric index (see \emph{Property $P$} in \cite{W1}).
+In the higher genus case, the geometry of stable minimal surfaces is related to the fundamental group at infinity.

 In order to clarify their relationship, let us introduce a geometric property, called \emph{the Vanishing property}.
-First, we consider a complete contractible $3$-manifold $(M, g) $ of positive scalar curvature which is not homeomorphic to $\mathbb{R}^{3}$.
-As indicated above, there is an increasing family $\{R_{k}\}_{k}$ of closed handlebodies with Property (H).
+Consider a complete contractible $3$-manifold $(M, g) $ of positive scalar curvature which is not homeomorphic to $\mathbb{R}^{3}$.
+As indicated above, there is an increasing family $\{R_{k}\}_{k}$ of closed handlebodies with \emph{Property (H)}(see Theorem \ref{H}).